harumuki/thorsten-hans.com/_posts/2016-02-14-angular-and-electron-the-definitive-guide.md

 ## Creating the Single Page Application

 Open the `ng2-electron-sample` folder in your favorite editor.
-First, we’ll add all required *Angular* related dependencies, and some scripts for later use to the `package.json` file.
+First, we'll add all required *Angular* related dependencies, and some scripts for later use to the `package.json` file.

 ```json
 // stripped for better readability